Peter Pan (character): Wendy Darling

 It is hinted that Wendy may have romantic feelings for Peter, but unrequited because of his inability to love.

 In the original novel, Peter later befriends Wendy's daughter Jane (and her subsequent daughter Margaret), and it is implied that this pattern will go on forever.
 From time to time, Peter visits the real world, and befriends children.
 Wendy Darling, whom he recruited to be his "mother", is the most significant of them; he also brings her brothers John and Michael to Neverland at her request.
 It is mentioned that Wendy was the only girl who captured his attention.

 In the 1991 film Hook, an older Wendy implies that she used to (and perhaps, still does) have feelings for Peter, saying that she was shocked that he did not prevent her wedding day.
-In the 2002 sequel to the 1953 Disney film, Return to Neverland, Peter and a grown-up Wendy are briefly, but happily, reunited after many years and continue to show feelings for each other.
+In the 2002 sequel to the 1953 Disney film, Return to Neverland, Peter and a grown-up Wendy are briefly, but happily, reunited after many years; although Wendy has fallen in love and married, and no longer harbours romantic feelings for Peter.
 In the 2003 film Peter Pan, the feeling is mutual.
 Captain Hook can only take away Peter's ability to fly by thoughts of Wendy leaving him, growing up, and replacing him with a husband.
 Wendy saves Peter by giving him her hidden kiss which gives him the will to live, signifying she is his true love.
 In some versions, he marries her or her granddaughter Moira.